 1 x Sweetener

 x No Sugar x

 (Here you can add in all the other options you think might be requests from your customer base)

 Then we simply need to assign these to all of our cafe drinks.

-We have turned Auto-Prompt on POS to No so that we can still add these modifiers to our drinks from the product edit screen when placing an order, but not having to worry about all these options for the majority of customers who want a "normal" coffee.
+We have turned Auto-Prompt on POS to No so that we can still add these modifiers to our drinks from the product edit screen when placing an order, but not having to worry about all these options popping up for the majority of customers who want a "normal" coffee.

 Arrange your products on the POS and test your menu

 The final step is to go to the POS and arrange the products to fit your workflow.

 You will find all the hidden option sets only buttons away by clicking on the product in the order summary on the right, then Options along the top of the edit screen.